 The set then returns to canon material from the manga for three episodes, with the last canon story showing Madara’s plan of launching the Infinite Tsukuyomi.
 The remaining four episodes in the set are filler stories, which show two of the characters (Tenten and Killer Bee) each having a dream while under the influence of the Infinite Tsukuyomi.
 Overall, these four filler episodes were rather “meh.”
 About the only memorable thing from these four episodes are the chibi versions of the tailed beasts on their respective Jinchuriki’s shoulders that appear during Killer Bee’s dream.
 I will admit that the chibi tailed beasts are rather cute and adorable.
 Outside of that, though, these four filler episodes just aren’t worth it.

 When it comes to the animation in these episodes, I just have this to say.
-While it’s not the worst animation I’ve ever seen in the Naruto franchise, it’s also the best I’ve ever seen, either.
+While it’s not the worst animation I’ve ever seen in the Naruto franchise, it’s also not the best I’ve ever seen, either.
 I think there may have been the occasional shot featuring bad CG (such as a large group of Zetsu), but this wasn’t as prominent as I had seen in some of the previous sets.